jakeoddi/Stock-Price-Forecasting/README.md

 #### Moving Averages

-I know that moving averages are important technical indicators for price movement, so the next features I created served to account for both long and short-term moving averages.
+I know that moving averages are important technical indicators for price movement, as prices tend to revert to their means, so the next features I created served to account for both long and short-term moving averages.
 I created features for a 10, 50, and 200 day moving average.

 ![Moving Averages](./images/closing_and_moving_averages.png)

 The various moving averages are shown in comparison to the mean closing prices for each day.
 As one would expect, the 200 day average is much less affected by small price movements, as opposed to the 10 day average, which follows the mean closing price very closely.

-An important concept in quantitative finance is <b>Mean Reversion</b>, which holds that stocks tend to revert to the moving average of their prices.

 ## Modeling and Results

-### Initial Model
+### Initial Classification Model

-My baseline model was a KNN and was used to evaluate my engineered features.
+My first simple model was a KNN and was used to evaluate my engineered features.
 My initial accuracy and precision scores were .451 and .448, respectively; however, the addition of my moving average and percent-price-change features saw these increase to .486 and .481, respectively.

-### Gridsearch and Cross Validation

-Next I wanted to add another model - Random Forest - then gridsearch my parameters and cross validate my evaluation metric, F1-Score.
-I gridsearched only on the first ten dataframes in my list of dataframes for the sake of time.
-For each df and respective model fit to it, a dictionary with the parameters used in the model as well as the F1-Score attained with those parameters.
-For each model, I compile these into a list, then pick the parameters to use in my final models based on frequency.

-### Final Models
+### Final Classification Models

 #### Analysis of Results and Comparing Models